artefactop/ecomponent/doc/testing.md

 * `disco-info`: is present as will sent to clients, but the main tag can be setted with its attribute `active` as `true` or `false`.
 If you set the `active` attribute as `false` you can leave empty the `disco-info` tag.

 * `access-list-get` and `access-list-set`: is used when you want block incoming stanzas from client (set or get) with a specific jid.
-You must specify the iq NS and its childs are a list of items blocked, example:
+You must specify the iq NS and its children are a list of items blocked, example:

 ```xml
 <!-- a full example -->